theahura/shoot-the-messenger/README.md

 NOTE: while for the most part unsending messages does not result in notifications for the other party, some iPhone users reported getting a lot of notifications as messages were being removed.
 The content of the message was not present.
 Specifically, I've had friends with Messenger v291.2+ on iPhone getting notifications when messages are removed.
 Unfortunately, because of the nature of Shoot the Messenger, this can result in a lot of inadvertent spam sent to Facebook friends.
 As far as I can tell, notifications are NOT sent if you are removing messages from a thread where the other person is NOT your facebook friend.
 None of this applies to android users.

 NOTE: not all messages can be unsent.
 For example, I've been unable to remove some messages with links in them, and stickers give a lot of trouble.
 This isn't a problem with the extension, so much as a problem with Facebooks removal backend.

+NOTE: facebook constantly runs A/B tests, some of which may break this extension.
+File an issue if something weird happens -- or more likely, doesn't happen.